fmv1992/scala_pandoc/readme.md

 ## Library

-The library is partially implemented.
+This library partially implements all of the type from pandoc.
 It must follow the conventions and types from:
 <https://hackage.haskell.org/package/pandoc-types-1.19/docs/Text-Pandoc-Definition.html>.

 ## Command Line Utility